mjcarter060/pdsnd_github/README.md

 Programming for Data Science with R Nanodegree Program - Project 2

 ### Description
 Project contains the R code and data files to analyze BikeShare data.
+The R code produces an markdown file that addresses the following questions:
+1. What is the most common month for bicycle rentals?
+2. What is the average travel time for users in different cities?
+3. What are the earliest, most recent, most common year of birth?

 ### Files used
 MikeCarter-Project2.Rmd : R Code  (used to generate html output)